ddmdgit/Applicability/README.md

 These algorithms were developed to run on Jupyter notebook.

-In Algorithm - 03 BTMP following modifications required to be done when run time.
+In Algorithm - 03 BTPM following modifications required to be done when run time.

 in line 4, minFUT (threshold for minimum feature usage in a transaction) has to be given.